OSGeo UK Local Chapter

 Supporting Open Source Geospatial software development in the UK

-We are happy to confirm we have secured £150 from RGS-IBG GIScience Research Group to support GoFundGeo projects.
-If your organisation is interested in supporting this, please email .
+With thanks to the RGS-IBG GIScience Research Group who have provided funding of £150 to support the above projects.
+If your organisation is interested supporting future funding, please email .

 Some testimonials from previous funding recipients: